Dieser Artikel ist derzeit nur auf Englisch verfuegbar. Du siehst die englische Fallback-Version.

 What to remove from a switch resume

-• Skill lists not used in recent work or projects.
+• Skill lists not used in recent work or projects keeps the strongest information visible early, which is where filters and skims do their first sorting.

 How to reduce recruiter risk perception